nashpitre/nashpitre.github.io/_pages/projects.md

 ## [Photos][9]

-There’s a [photoblog][10] for each month.
+There’s a photoblog for each month.
 Pictures taken with an iPhone, telling my story throughout the year.

-## Morning Coffee
+## [Morning Coffee][10]

 A weekly newsletter.
-It's simple: if you write your email address [here][11], my words will reach you again.
+It's simple: if you write your email address here, my words will reach you again.

-## Membership
+## [Membership][11]

-[Choose][12] what you pay.
+Choose what you pay.
 Whatever amount you choose will help fund the website and all the things I create.

 [1]:	music
 [2]:	photos